eugenia1984/english/glossary.md

 - **looking at**: means examining or considering something carefully.
 For example: `She is looking at different job opportunities`. -> This means she is considering or reviewing different job options.

 - **looking back**: means to reflect on past events or to think about what has happened before.
-For example:

-`Looking back, I learned a lot from that project.` -> It means they are remembering and considering past experiences.
+For example: `Looking back, I learned a lot from that project.` -> It means they are remembering and considering past experiences.
 In this sentence, James uses looking back to talk about the time he and Linda worked together on updates.

+- **look out**: for means to watch for something.
+For example: `I'll look out for your email later today`. –> This means you'll be expecting or checking for it.

 - **look who's here**: is often used when you notice someone arriving or entering a place, especially when it's unexpected or a pleasant surprise.